jBouyoud/poc-hbase-coprocessor/README.md

 #### At compile time

-Use your favorite design pattern : `proxy` to to besure that all methods call are wrapped through a policy verifier.
+Use your favorite design pattern : `proxy` to be sure that all methods call are wrapped through a policy verifier.

 Pro : Easy, low overload
-Cons: Intrusive, not possible on existing coprocessors, ne the library
+Cons: Intrusive, not possible on existing coprocessors, needs to be applies at compile time

 ### At runtime

-Use Java agent to enhance all hbase coprocessors host.
+Use Java agent to enhance all HBase coprocessors hosts.
-For each instanciated coprocessors create a dynamic proxy witch applies policies.
+For each instantiated coprocessors create a dynamic proxy witch applies policies.

 Pro : hard to implement, more important load time overhead
-Cons: Hbase bytecode modification
+Cons: HBase bytecode modification

 ### Implemented policies

 1. __can crash region servers__